caricature

 Biography

-Dr. Gregory Tweedie holds a PhD in Education (Applied Linguistics focus) from the University of Southern Queensland.
-His teaching and research draw heavily upon his experiences as a language teacher and language teacher trainer in East, Southeast and Central Asia, the Middle East, Canada, and his native Australia.
+Dr. M. Gregory Tweedie holds a PhD in Education (Applied Linguistics focus) from the University of Southern Queensland.
+His teaching and research interests include English as a lingua franca in healthcare contexts; the linguistics of healthcare communication; English for Specific and Academic Purposes; and Artificial Intelligence (AI) in education.

 Research